 Michael Guggenheim

 Michael earned his J.D. from Harvard Law School and his B.A., summa cum laude, from Rutgers University.
-While at law school, Michael worked for the Litigation Department of the San Francisco City Attorney, was a teaching assistant for the Harvard Law School Negotiation Workshop, and litigated election law cases with Common Cause.
+While in law school, Michael worked for the Litigation Department of the San Francisco City Attorney, was a teaching assistant for the Harvard Law School Negotiation Workshop, and litigated election law cases with Common Cause.
 He also served as the Executive Managing Editor of the Harvard Law & Policy Review and coached the Boston College mock trial team.
+In his free time, Michael enjoys practicing yoga.

 Changes to Rules Governing Expert Testimony Imminent